 Oil Ranch is a 50-acre ranch northwest of Houston.
 In the entire month of October, families can enjoy their pumpkin patch complete with a hayride, train ride, a round of putt-putt golf, a BBQ sandwich from the general store, and a petting zoo.
 In all there are over 20 attractions to enjoy.

-The patch is open to the general public weekends in October.
+The patch is open to the general public weekends starting October 1, 2023.

 23501 Macedonia Rd., Hockley